aleksanderfret/arcadegame/README.md

 - The player has 3 lives.
 He looses one after collision with an enemy.
 ## Technologies
 JavaScript, CSS, HTML.
+## Using this repository
+- To run this project locally:
+  - Get the repo.
+  - Go to the project directory in the terminal.
+  - Run command: `npm install`.
+  - Run command: `gulp`.
+- To build the project, run command: `gulp build`.
 ## ToDo
 - Game points
 - Collecting gems to earn extra points